Learn how to set up garbage service for your home or smallplex (2-4 units).

 Containers out by 6 a.m.

-Your garbage and recycling company will arrive at your house between 6 a.m. and 5 p.m.
+Your garbage and recycling company will arrive at your house between 6 a.m. and 5 p.m. to empty your garbage, recycling and compost carts.
 Because route schedules change, be sure containers are out by 6 a.m.
+Remove emptied containers from the curb within 24 hours of collection.

 If you live in a duplex, triplex, or fourplex that has signed up for non-curbside service, don't put roll carts on steps, decks or patios that are more than three feet above ground level.
 Roll carts must be placed in an area where they can be accessed by the driver without going up or down stairs.